Masajd/Plant/README.md

-# LEDs
+# Plant

-Arduino library to control LEDs.
-Creates an LED object which can be used to turn LEDs on/off and enter blinking states.
+Arduino library to control valves and water detectors in different plants.
+Creates an plant object which can be used to close/open valves when water in a plant pot hits a certain level.

 ## Description

-A simple LED library for creating LED objects and controlling them.
+A simple plant library for creating plant objects.